Ah, you've hit a roadblock.

 What are the revenue projections, the plan of replenishment, and will the cash flow of the company be sufficient during the execution of the plan?

-If the previous steps are about charting the plan for the future, this step is ensuring the company can afford it.
+If the previous steps are about charting the plan for the future, this step is about ensuring the company can afford it.

 Once all the departments have had their say and their perspectives have been incorporated into the plan, it is time to implement it.